The Science Behind Coffee Acidity

 Spanish Version: Ciencia del Café: ¿Qué es la acidez?

-That was my first cupping session, 7 years ago.
-I, like many others (be honest, now!) had the hardest time deciphering “flavour profiles” and “flavour wheels”.
+I used to have the hardest time deciphering “flavour profiles” and “flavour wheels”.
 It all tasted like, well, coffee to me.
 Sure, some were more sour than others and some more bitter than others, but they were still coffee.

 I eventually grew frustrated by this façade and decided that I wanted to actually learn something at a cupping session.
 (Hello, that’s why I was going, wasn’t it?)
 I wanted to be able to get as genuinely excited about tastes as everyone else around me.
 I wanted to have my own opinions, instead of parroting everyone else’s.

 That’s when I decided to study up on food science and figure out what actually went into coffee, chemically speaking.
-I was specifically interested in this magical acidity that everyone else seemed to be getting so hyped up about.
+I was specifically interested in this magical coffee acidity that everyone else seemed to be getting so hyped up about.

 Here’s what I’ve managed to learn, in a way that made the most sense to me – and hopefully will for you, too.

-Acids for Dummies
+Coffee Acidity for Dummies

 Acid is a chemical substance that is characterised by a sour taste.
 In fact, the word “acid” in Latin literally means “sour”.
 Aqueous solutions of acids have a pH of less than 7 and the lower the pH, the higher the acidity.